Marcoant007/mrx-baileys-store/README.md

-> 🚨 **NOTICE**: `@whiskeysockets/baileys` which is this project relied on, has been discontinued.
-Thus, this project will be archived and stopped receiving updates anymore.
-Thanks everyone who's been part of this❤️
+> 🚨 **NOTICE**: `@whiskeysockets/baileys`
+If you use bailey store in this version it is already updated with the lib https://github.com/WhiskeySockets/Baileys .
+Hope that helps ❤

 ---